Microsoft prices Wi-Fi Surface tablet below new Apple iPad

-SEATTLE Microsoft Corp (MSFT.O) is setting the price of its new Surface tablet below comparable versions of Apple Inc's (AAPL.O) iPad, signaling its intent to grab a slice of the booming tablet market.
+SEATTLE Microsoft Corp is setting the price of its new Surface tablet below comparable versions of Apple Inc's iPad, signaling its intent to grab a slice of the booming tablet market.

 The world's largest software company, which announced its surprise foray into computer manufacturing in June, said it would sell a 32-gigabyte (GB), Wi-Fi only version of its tablet at $499, versus $599 for a comparable version of Apple's new iPad.